savedario/cakephp-queue/docs/README.md

 	public $retries = 1;
 ```
 Make sure you set the timeout high enough so that it could never run longer than this, otherwise you risk it being re-run while still being run.
 I recommend setting it to at least 2x the maximum possible execution length.
+See "Concurrent workers" below.

 Set the retries to at least 1, otherwise it will never execute again after failure in the first run.